RoyPlu/Flare/README.md

 ## Passport (Must have Tinder Plus/Gold)
 - Change your location to anywhere on the world map
+- Change travel location
-- See your actual location & your location you're traveling to
+- See your actual location & the location you're traveling to
 - Reset travel location
+- Popular locations

 ## Face detection (experimental)
 - input for images to detect specific face attributes and emotions such as age, gender, happiness, anger, etc...

+# How to use

+### Run the command `ng serve -o` in the main directory of this project.
+Follow the instructions on screen to log in.
+#
+#
 # Default Angular commands

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.